martinstige/codequiz/README.md

 # codequiz
 This test has two main parts.
 One with some small C# coding tasks, and one about Angular.
 Both parts uses code from this repository as a starting point.
+You need a GitHub account (free) to be able to push code back.
 If you have trouble with cloning and pushing back to GitHub, it is OK if you just download the repo as a Zip and return your answers the same way.

 ## C#:
 1. Download and install Visual Studio Community 2019 from here: https://visualstudio.microsoft.com/vs/.
 (If you for  some reason can't install Visual Studio, it is possible to use the dotnetcore command line interface.)